SoftwareQuTech/qoala-mlir/docs/developer-guide/working-with-mlir.md

 # Working with MLIR

 This page collects the practical knowledge needed to extend the qoala-mlir codebase: declaring a new pass, defining a new op, wiring TableGen output into the build, and the few MLIR conventions the existing dialects rely on.
-It is a *developer's* reference — not a tutorial.
+It is a *developer's* reference, not a tutorial.
 For an introduction to MLIR itself, see the [official MLIR docs](https://mlir.llvm.org/docs/).

 ## Defining a pass with TableGen